-The Bank assesses the effect of the pandemic and changes in micro- and macroeconomic conditions on its business, financial position and financial performance.
+The Bank continues to assess the effect of the pandemic and changes in micro- and macroeconomic conditions on its business, financial position and financial performance.

-In accordance with IFRS 9 Financial Instruments, the Bank applies the expected credit loss model to measure potential losses and reviews forecast information in a way that reflects "an unbiased and probability weighted amount that is determined by evaluating a range of possible outcomes" and "reasonable and supportable information that is available at the reporting date about past events, current conditions and forecasts of future economic conditions."
+In accordance with IFRS 9 Financial Instruments, the Bank applies the expected credit loss model to measure potential losses and reviews forecast information in a way that reflects "an unbiased and probability weighted amount that is determined by evaluating a range of possible outcomes" and "reasonable and supportable information that is available at the reporting date about past events, current conditions and forecasts of future economic conditions".
 The Bank also determines to what extent, inter alia, the high level of uncertainty and any unexpected changes in short-term economic forecasts may result in negative consequences.
 The Bank reflects changes in economic conditions in applied macroeconomic scenarios and their respective weight coefficients.
-To calculate provisions for expected credit losses as at 31 December 2020, the Bank considered the following: